 Here is our 4 step formula for conducting a focused, effective warehouse health check:

-1) Pick the KPIs that Matter Most to You
+1) Pick the Right Warehouse KPIs

-Your business strategy also affects your KPI choice.
+Your business strategy also affects your warehouse KPI choice.
 If aggressive growth is the plan, you must watch your back-order rate and transportation cost per package.
 If you are simply interested in making your warehouse profitable, carrying the cost of inventory and sales-to-inventory ratio might give you a better picture of your warehouse’s overall health.

 There are twenty KPIs you could choose from.
 But we recommend finding only a handful (four or five) to get the snapshot you need of your warehouse operations.